 Red Banks real estate is some of the most expensive in Mississippi, although Red Banks house values don't compare to the most expensive real estate in the U.S.

-Red Banks is a blue-collar town, with 0.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Red Banks is generally considered to be a blue-collar town.
+0.00% of the Red Banks workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Red Banks is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Red Banks who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Overall, Red Banks’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Red Banks is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Red Banks does not have a public transit system used by locals to get to and from work.

 Do you like to read, write and learn?
 If you move to Red Banks, you'll likely find that many of your neighbors like to as well.
 Red Banks is one of the more educated communities in America, with a full 53.45% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.